zacharybaca/AgentAssist/README.md

 **"Answers at the speed of your next call."**

-AgentAssist is designed to enhance customer support experiences by providing real-time assistance to agents during calls.
-By integrating advanced AI capabilities, it aims to streamline interactions, reduce response times, and improve overall customer satisfaction.
+AgentAssist is built to enhance the customer support experience by equipping agents with a robust knowledge base of helpful articles.
+These articles offer clear answers to common customer questions and provide step-by-step guidance for handling processes agents encounter in their daily workflows.
+The application is currently in development, with additional features planned for future releases.

 ## Features

-- **Real-Time AI Assistance:** Leverages AI to provide instant suggestions and information to support agents during live calls.
+- **Real-Time Knowledgebase Articles:** Management-approved articles are instantly accessible to assist agents with accurate,                                          up-to-date information.
-- **User-Friendly Interface:** Built with a modern frontend to ensure ease of use and quick adoption by support teams.
+- **User-Friendly Interface:** A modern, intuitive design ensures ease of use and encourages quick adoption by support teams.
-- **Scalable Architecture:** Structured to accommodate growing support needs and integrate with existing systems.
+- **Scalable Architecture:** Built to grow with your organization, supporting increased demand and seamless integration with                                existing systems.

 ## Technologies Used